outde-xyz/website/content/Discussions/2020-02-26_graf_underappreciated_unboundedness_learning.md

 ![Behold the space of SL-2 grammars]({static}/img/thomas/underappreciated_unboundedness_pos/sl2_lattice.svg})

-Why that's a nice powerset lattice we've got there.
+Why, that's a nice powerset lattice we've got there.
 The learner can exploit this structure as follows:

 1. Start with the grammar at the top of the lattice as the initial conjecture.